🕯️ Tutorial · 6 min read

 What you'll need

-Also handy: a digital thermometer (so you don't guess the wax temp) and a metal pouring pitcher for the double-boiler.
-Not strictly required.
+Also handy: a digital thermometer (don't guess wax temperature) and a metal pouring pitcher for the double boiler.

 1